Types of Siamese Cats

 A common physical feature of all types of Siamese cats is their spectacular bright blue eyes.
 Siamese cats are also noteworthy for their cleanliness and how affectionate they are to people around them.
 They are even tremendously patient and proactive with children.

 Siamese cats are known for being very vociferous.
 They will regularly make noises to attract the attention of their human guardians.
 They have a particular low-pitched sound known as a ‘meezer’.
 Both Thai and Siamese cats have very affectionate personalities and they are very playful.
 They are also very intelligent and have been known to learn tricks.
+In fact, some Siamese cats can even learn to play fetch, demonstrating their unique blend of feline and canine behaviors.

 For their intelligence, strong bonding to humans, playfulness and other reasons, the Siamese cat is thought of as being a cat with a ‘dog-like’ personality.
+This makes them an ideal companion for those who enjoy interactive pets that thrive on human interaction.

 Colors of Siamese cats